9. Kernel tuning — [tune] and the per-app tune sidecar

 auto

-tune at startup (a guard runs each missing scope’s tuner), then re-exec the process; the fresh compile stamps the winners.
+the default, declared or not: tune at startup (a guard runs each incomplete scope’s tuner), then re-exec the process; the fresh compile stamps the winners.
 One launch, then it runs.

 restart